Luis Urías Preview, Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 9.1 K/9, the seventh-best in MLB.
+- The 9.1 strikeouts per nine innings compiled by the Rays pitching staff ranks seventh in the league.

-- The Rays' 3.81 team ERA ranks fourth among all league pitching staffs.
+- The Rays have a 3.83 team ERA that ranks fourth among all MLB pitching staffs.

-- The Rays allow the third-fewest home runs in baseball (143 total, one per game).
+- Rays pitchers combine to give up 145 home runs (1.1 per game), the third-fewest in the league.

-- His most recent appearance came on Tuesday against the Miami Marlins, when the right-hander tossed five innings, surrendering two earned runs while giving up seven hits.
+- His most recent appearance was on Wednesday against the Miami Marlins, when the righty went 6 1/3 scoreless innings while giving up four hits.

-- The 28-year-old has put up a 2.64 ERA and 7.3 strikeouts per nine innings in 18 games this season, while allowing a batting average of .233 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.